-No member shall make disparaging remarks about any other member in a public forum or meeting of this Club based on a member’s status, identity, age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.
+No member shall make disparaging remarks about any other member in a public forum or meeting of this Club based on a member’s status, identity, age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, immigration status, language, or religion.

 No member of the club shall destroy club property.

 No member shall threaten or carry out threats of bodily harm; harass members at a member’s home, workplace, in a public forum, or through excessive phone or email contact; or threaten, embezzle, or extort club finances.